 The data did not lie.
-If they wanted to know which presidential candidate would get the most votes among Americans with a phone, club membership or magazine subscription, the data told an accurate story.
-However they weren’t looking for that story.
+If they wanted to know which presidential candidate would get the most votes among Americans with a phone, club membership, or magazine subscription, the data told an accurate story.
+However, they weren’t looking for that story.
 They wanted to know about all registered voters in the United States, but through their selection of sources they introduced bias into their sample and drew meaning from the data that simply did not exist.

 The fact that they had an unprecedented 2 million responses did not help improve the accuracy of their poll.
-Gathering more data with the same system flaw just generates a larger sample with the bias.
+Gathering more data with the same systemic flaw just generates a larger sample with the bias.
 To drive that point home, in the same 1936 election, a young man named George Gallup had gathered a relatively small sample of just 50,000 voters but he applied a much more representative sampling method and correctly predicted Franklin Roosevelt as the winner of the 1936 elections.
 The Literary Digest closed its doors a few years later but Gallup, Inc. is now an international organization, still conducting surveys and gathering data.

 Statistics is not just a collection of tools; it is a collection of toolboxes each with their own set of tools.
-We can begin with descriptive statistics, which attempt to simplify the data into numbers that describe aspects of the data.
-For example, we can calculate the center of the data by calculating the mean, mode or median, we describe how spread out the data is with the standard deviation, or the symmetry of the data with skew or describe the width of peak with the kurtosis.
-But anytime we simplify the data, we will lose some level of detail and this is where visualization can serve us well.
-With visualizations, we create a single representation, or message, that can be simple and represent every data point, without simplification.
-We could think of this type of visualization as being a “descriptive visualization” since it is doing nothing more than simply describing the data to the viewer.
+You can begin with descriptive statistics, which attempt to simplify the data into numbers that describe aspects of the data.
+For example, you can calculate the center of the data by calculating the mean, mode, or median; you can describe how spread out the data is with the standard deviation; you can explain the symmetry of the data with skew; and you can describe the width of peak with the kurtosis.
+However, any time you simplify the data, you lose some level of detail and this is where visualization can serve you well.
+With visualizations, you create a single representation, or message, that can contain and communicate every data point, without simplification.
+Think of this type of visualization as being a “descriptive visualization” since it is doing nothing more than simply describing the data to its viewers.

-Aside from the challenge of over-simplifying, descriptive statistics is also limited to only describing the data we collect.
-It is not correct to simply scan a few systems, calculate the mean number of vulnerabilities and announce that the statistic describes all the systems in the environment.
-Inferential statistics helps us go beyond just describing our observations and enables us to make statements about a larger population given a smaller representative sample from that population.
-The key word there is “representative”.
-Statistics will teach us about the “design of experiments” (thanks to Fisher) and this will help us gather data so that we reduce the probability of being misled by the data.
-We want to have confidence that the samples we collect are representative of the whole and that lesson has been learned many times before we entered the scene.
+Aside from the challenge of over simplifying, descriptive statistics is also limited to describing only the data that you collect.
+It is not correct to simply scan a few systems, calculate the mean number of vulnerabilities, and announce that the statistic describes all the systems in the environment.
+Inferential statistics helps you go beyond just describing the observations and enables you to make statements about a larger population given a smaller representative sample from that population.
+The key word there is “representative.”
+Statistics teaches you about the “design of experiments” (thanks to Fisher and his peers) and this will help you gather data so that you reduce the probability of being misled by it.
+You want to have confidence that the samples you collect are representative of the whole.
+That lesson has been learned many times in the past by a good number of people.